Skip to main content

 If you have both Microsoft Sudo and gsudo installed, they both should work independently.

-The sudo keyword will run Microsoft's sudo instead of gsudo because the typical install of Sudo for Windows (which is via a Windows Insider build) puts it in c:\Windows\System32\sudo.exe.
+The sudo keyword will run Microsoft's sudo instead of gsudo because the typical install of Sudo for Windows puts it in c:\Windows\System32\sudo.exe.
 This folder appears first in the PATH environment variable, therefore when running sudo, the Microsoft sudo.exe will take precedence over gsudo's sudo alias.